Deer-Spangle/faexport/lib/faexport/views/docs.md

 ## /user/*{name}*/*{folder}*

-Gets the id's of the first few submissions from the specified folder.
+Gets the the first few submissions from the specified folder.
 Options for `{folder}` are `gallery`, `scraps` and `favorites`.
 By default, the first 60 submissions are returned.
 You can pass a parameter `?page=2` to load more.

 *Formats:* `json`, `xml`, `rss`

+By default, this only returns the id of each submission.

 ~~~json
 [